Standard diving dress: Specific hazards

 Most of the hazards to which the standard diver was exposed are much the same as those to which any other surface supplied diver is exposed, but there were a few significant exceptions due to the equipment configuration.

 Helmet squeeze is an injury that could occur if the air supply hose was ruptured near or above the surface.
 The pressure difference between the water around the diver and the air in the hose can then be several bar.
 The non-return valve at the connection to the helmet will prevent backflow if it is working correctly, but if absent, as in the early days of helmet diving, or if it fails, the pressure difference between the diver depth and the break in the hose will tend to squeeze the diver into the rigid helmet, which can result in severe, sometimes fatal, trauma.
 The same effect can result from a large and rapid increase in depth if the air supply is insufficient to keep up with the increase in ambient pressure.
 This could occur if the diver fell off a support when there was a lot of slack in the lifeline, or the angle of the lifeline allowed horizontal distance to swing to vertical distance.

-Suit blowup occurs when the diving suit is inflated to the point at which the buoyancy lifts the diver faster than he can vent the suit to reduce buoyancy sufficiently to break the cycle of ascent induced expansion.
+Suit blowup occurs when the diving suit is inflated to the point at which the buoyancy lifts the diver faster than they can vent the suit to reduce buoyancy sufficiently to break the cycle of ascent induced expansion.
 A blowup can also be induced if air is trapped in areas which are temporarily higher than the helmet exhaust valve, such as if the feet are raised and trap air.
 A blowup can surface the diver at a dangerous rate, and the risk of lung over-pressure injury is relatively high.
 Risk of decompression sickness is also raised depending on the pressure profile to that point.
 Blowup can occur for several reasons.
 Loss of ballast weight is another cause of buoyancy gain which may not be possible to compensate by venting.
 The standard diving suit can inflate during a blowup to the extent that the diver cannot bend his arms to reach the valves, and the over-pressure can burst the suit, causing a complete loss of air, and the diver sinking to the bottom to drown.

 The standard diving system had no self contained alternative breathing gas supply.
 It was possible to switch out air supply hoses underwater, and the air already in the suit and helmet was usually sufficient to keep the diver conscious during the time required to disconnect the old hose and connect the new one, but this procedure could only work if the original hose was still providing an air supply.
 A severed or blocked hose could not be successfully managed.